Missions We Support

 The Soup kitchens provides a hot meal to the neglected elderly while the Everyday Girls and Boys Rallies ministers to the social, emotional and spiritual needs of the young.
 The Rainbow ministry of Hope demonstrates God's love to those affected by AIDS / HIV while the Leprosy Rehabilitation Project cares for those afflicted by a disease that still cruelly isolates and marginalizes.
 The Bethany Healthcare Centre provides a range of healthcare services often free of cost to those most in need while the Bethany School provides free nursery, primary and higher secondary schooling to children from underprivileged backgrounds.

 Manra Ministries works among refugees from Iraq and Syria, many of whom have fled the atrocities perpetrated by the Islamic State of Iraq and Syria (ISIS).
-In March and April of this year they were able to provide them with 975 hot meals and distribute 1,500 blankets, 1,200 food packages, and 275 heaters.
+Typically, they are able to provide hot meals, blankets, food packages and heaters for the winter months..
 The need is increasing daily as the number of refugees grows.

 Kunhar Christian Hospital